Emma Calder runs Pearly Oyster Productions, a versatile independent animation production company and design studio in

 Grants have been received from: The National Lottery, London Production Fund, Cultural Industry Development Agency, Thames Gateway Innovations Fund.
 Media 2 and others.

 Pearly Oyster’s award winning films include ‘The Queen’s Monastery’ and ‘The Kings of Siam’.
 Both films have been restored by the BFI and have been touring the world in their “Top of the World” program this year.

 Emma’s animated film for Norwich Castle Museum, Boudica A Norfolk Story is on permanent display in the Boudica Gallery in Norwich Castle Museum.

 Pearly Oyster’s award winning film Roger Ballen’s Theatre of Apparitions has won film of the month on HIIVE.
 It was shown in competition at Annecy June 2017.
 The film had it’s World Premiere at Edinburgh International Film Festival (EIFF) 2016 and It’s London Premiere was at The BFI London Film Festival 2016.
 For a full list of screenings see here.
 It was chosen by Sight and Sound Magazine as one of the best films of 2016.
 Sight and Sound Best of British Animation 2016 – Jez Stewart

-Emma is included in the new documentary directed by Seb Barfield “The Secrets of British Animation” which will be aired on December 2nd at 9pm on BBC Four.
+Emma is included in the new documentary directed by Seb Barfield “The Secrets of British Animation” which aired last December on BBC Four.